mmdagent-ex/site-doc/content.en/docs/00_build.md

 That completes the build.

-Only the files under the Release folder are required to run the program.
-To run in another location, simply copy the entire Release folder.
+Only the files under the Release folder are required to run.
+To run on another machine or location, copy the entire Release folder.